bdboogie/DarkGolf/posts/rocks.md

 3. Added Avatar thumbnail to Navigation div on base.njk
 4. Updated metadata.json with personal and site details.
 5. Added Font Awesome Favicons to navFav.json (but it didnt like fa-chart-area, too new, use this list https://www.fontawesomecheatsheet.com/font-awesome-cheatsheet-4x/)
-6. Created navigation items by folder and index.md file Navigation
+6. Created navigation items by folder and index.md file - didnt actually dpo this yet as want to sort responsive image out first.
+Thoughts on this are upload latest w3.css and chekc that posts not knocked out as these are the things that seem skewy.
+Also have a nother look at index.css, you messed about with tmpl-post in the original file, (think you copied the li item)
+Navigation
 1. to create an entry in the nav bar to an anchor create a njk like resources.njk
 2. to create a nav link to a folder with an index.md , its worth trying to see if you can create an md in the main directory with a different name to index.md, that said the way the About item has been created woudl suggest otherwise.